• What is Ergonomics & Human Factors?

 2. Communicating with your team about the process

-3. Engaging a qualified assessor or arranging training for internal assessors
+3. Engaging a qualified DSE assessor or arranging training for internal assessors

 4. Implementing recommendations systematically